samaksh97/Instruction-Tuned-Clinical-Notes-Scoring/README.md

 In order to select the optimal number of topics, we evaluate our model on different values of our parameters using **Perplexity** and **Coherence** scores.

-Iterating through the different range of topic values, we plot the perplexity scores and coherence scores, then finding the sweet spot betweeen the two metrics.
-Perplexity score is a measure of how surprised a model is when it comes to new data.
-Coherence score directly translates to human interpretability.
-Higher the coherence score, the better whereas we require a low perplexity score.
+Iterating through the different range of topic values, we plot the perplexity scores and coherence scores, then find the sweet spot between the two metrics.
+The perplexity score is a measure of how surprised a model is when it comes to new data.
+The coherence score directly translates to human interpretability.
+The higher the coherence score, the better whereas we require a low perplexity score.

 We use the 'C_v' measure for coherence which is based on a sliding window, one-set segmentation of the top words and an indirect confirmation measure that uses normalized pointwise mutual information (NPMI) and the cosine similarity.